 This can leave project managers missing deadlines or going over budget – which will all ultimately cost their organization money and potentially damage their reputation with clients and customers.

-To continue the example mentioned above, if the bridge is going to be built, a project manager needs to know the availability of their renewable resources on a day by day basis for the entirety of the project, including:
+To continue the example mentioned above, if the bridge is going to be built, a project manager needs to know the availability of resources on a day by day basis for the entirety of the project, including:

 When resource demand is higher than resource availability, you have a problem.
 A project manager cannot always control resource demand, but they must keep on top of resource availability at all times.